 Copper molds were the preference of well-heeled cooks; while tin molds in shapes with names like Solomon's Temple were found in humbler kitchens.
 Tin was more versatile, however.
 Madelines, teacakes, and petit fours were baked in small, stamped-tin "patty pans," while tinned molds with removable sides were used for raised pies.
 These small tin molds are what this particular originated from in order to help shape the sweets sold at Alex's Sweet Shop.
 This particular side of the mold would fit together with the bottom half so the candy item that they produced was the full shape, in this case a pumpkin.
-It most likely was used to make candy or chocolate, but also could have been used to make a little cake.
+It most likely was used to make chocolate, but the process of making the molds and their uses developed out if using cake molds.